Rian van der Merwe

-Rian is passionate about designing and building software that people love to use.
-After spending several years working in Silicon Valley and Cape Town, South Africa, he is now based in Portland, Oregon.
+Rian van der Merwe designs and builds high quality software that people love to use.
+He wrote a book about it called Making It Right: Product Management For A Startup World.
+After spending several years working in Silicon Valley and Cape Town, South Africa, he is now Product Design Director at Jive Software in Portland, Oregon.
 He also blogs and tweets regularly about design, technology, and software development.

 Workspaces now include the comforts of home, and homes are filled with devices that connect us to work.
 It’s time to reconsider our enthusiasm for being available to deal with work any time, day or night.
 The balance we thought we’d find is tipped heavily toward productivity, to the detriment of exploration, inspiration, and regeneration.